AthenaDecisionSystems/athena-owl-core/docs/design.md

 ### Assistant

 The Assistant manager is in [llm/assistants](https://github.com/AthenaDecisionSystems/athena-owl-core/tree/main/owl-agent-backend/src/athena/llm/assistants) folder.
-The current implementation is using local repository as file system.
+The current implementation uses the local repository as a file system.
 The assistant also exposes a factory method to create assistant executor using the AssistantEntity information.

 ![](./diagrams/assistant_mgr_class.drawio.png)

 The validation unit tests are in [tests/ut/test_assistant_mg.py](https://github.com/AthenaDecisionSystems/athena-owl-core/blob/main/owl-agent-backend/tests/ut/test_assistant_mg.py) and for the integration tests  [tests/it/test_assistants_api.py]